The Basics of Saying Hello in Swahili

 Young people everywhere like to make language sound cool.
 Swahili speakers are no exception.

-While walking the streets of a Kenyan or Tanzanian town, you might hear some of these Swahili greetings.
+While walking the streets of a Kenyan town, you might hear some of these Swahili greetings.
 Most of them are informal and should not be used in formal writing.

 - Mambo (MAmbo) – What’s up?